awsdocs/elb-network-load-balancers-user-guide/doc_source/network-load-balancers.md

 The following are the load balancer attributes:

 `deletion_protection.enabled`
 Indicates whether deletion protection is enabled\.
+The default is `false`\.

+`load_balancing.cross_zone.enabled`
+Indicates whether cross\-zone load balancing is enabled\.
+The default is `false`\.

 ## Availability Zones<a name="availability-zones"></a>

 You enable one or more Availability Zones for your load balancer when you create it\.
 You cannot enable or disable Availability Zones for a Network Load Balancer after you create it\.
+If you enable multiple Availability Zones for your load balancer, this increases the fault tolerance of your applications\.

 When you enable an Availability Zone, you specify one subnet from that Availability Zone\.
 The subnet must have at least 8 available IP addresses\.
 Elastic Load Balancing creates a load balancer node in the Availability Zone and a network interface for the subnet \(the description starts with "ELB net" and includes the name of the load balancer\)\.
 Each load balancer node in the Availability Zone uses this network interface to get a static IP address\.
 Note that you can view this network interface but you cannot modify it\.

 When you create an Internet\-facing load balancer, you can optionally associate one Elastic IP address per subnet\.
 You cannot add or change Elastic IP addresses for your subnets after you create the load balancer\.

+### Cross\-Zone Load Balancing<a name="cross-zone-load-balancing"></a>

-Each load balancer node distributes traffic across the registered targets in its Availability Zone only\.
-If you enable multiple Availability Zones for your load balancer, this increases the fault tolerance of your applications\.
+By default, each load balancer node distributes traffic across the registered targets in its Availability Zone only\.
+If you enable cross\-zone load balancing, each load balancer node distributes traffic across the registered targets in all enabled Availability Zones\.
+For more information, see [Cross\-Zone Load Balancing](http://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html#cross-zone-load-balancing) in the *Elastic Load Balancing User Guide*\.

+**To enable cross\-zone load balancing using the console**

+1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

+1. In the navigation pane, under **LOAD BALANCING**, choose **Load Balancers**\.

+1. Select the load balancer\.

+1. Choose **Description**, **Edit attributes**\.

+1. On the **Edit load balancer attributes** page, select **Enable** for **Cross\-Zone Load Balancing**, and choose **Save**\.

+**To enable cross\-zone load balancing using the AWS CLI**
+Use the [modify\-load\-balancer\-attributes](http://docs.aws.amazon.com/cli/latest/reference/elbv2/modify-load-balancer-attributes.html) command with the `load_balancing.cross_zone.enabled` attribute\.

 ## Deletion Protection<a name="deletion-protection"></a>